remix-run/remix/docs/other-api/dev.md

 After the init script has been run, the `remix.init` folder gets deleted, so you don't need to worry about it cluttering up the finished codebase.

-<docs-info>You'll only ever interact with this command if you've opted out of installing dependencies when creating a new Remix app, or you're developing a custom template that includes a `remix.init/index.js` file.</docs-info>
+<docs-info>You'll only ever interact with this command if you've opted out of installing dependencies or running the `remix.init` script when creating a new Remix app, or you're developing a custom template that includes a `remix.init/index.js` file.</docs-info>

 ### `remix init --no-delete`